Geodan/i3dm.export/docs/getting_started.md

 $ i3dm.export -c "Host=localhost;Username=postgres;password=postgres;Port=5432" -t  traffic_signs_instances -m box.glb
 ```

+Here we visualize the traffic lights as a simple red box (box.glb), but any glTF model can be used here.

 an 'output' directory will be created with a tiles subdirectory containing i3dm tiles.

-todo: use other model for tree.glb

 ## Visualize in MapBox GL JS